twilio-labs/plugin-queued-callbacks-and-voicemail/README.md

 cd public/resources && mv .env.example .env
 ```

 Step 2: Open `.env` with your text editor and modify TWILIO_WORKSPACE_SID with your Flex Task Assignment SID.
+See [Twilio Account Settings](#twilio-account-settings) to locate the necessary environment variables.

 ```
 TWILIO_WORKSPACE_SID=WSxxxxxxxxxxxxxxxxxxxxxx`
 ```

+Step 3: Run `npm install` to install the Serverless function dependencies.

 To deploy your Callback and Voicemail functions and assets, run the following: